 Download torrents using VPN

 Putting your torrent downloader behind the protection of a VPN service can be a handy option.
 The traffic over a VPN connection goes through an encrypted tunnel.
-Thus, it prevents any middleman to decipher the content being downloaded.
-Here is our list of the top 10 VPN services for 2018 you can use to secure your torrent downloads.
+Thus, it prevents any middleman from deciphering the content being downloaded.
+Here is our list of the top 10 VPN services for 2021 you can use to secure your torrent downloads.